Asynchronous Requests

 Multiple queries in a single request

-SERP API supports sending 2 parallel query requests with one API request using the multi
+Async supports sending 2 parallel query requests within one API request using the multi

 parameter.